srishtiagrawal/HiddenSearchWidget/README.md

 # HiddenSearchWidget
-You'll a search icon on the screen and on clicking it would expand the search box.
+You'll have a search icon on the screen and on clicking it would expand the search box.